Measurement of three-dimensional inclusive muon-neutrino charged-current cross sections on argon with the MicroBooNE detector

-There have been continuous advancements in the field of inclusive and exclusive neutrino-nucleus scattering (see Ref.~\cite{PhysRevLett.131.101802,PhysRevD.107.012004,MINERvA:2021owq,MINERvA:2022djk,T2K:2020jav,T2K:2020txr} among others for recent progress).
+There have been continuous advancements in the field of inclusive and exclusive neutrino-nucleus scattering (see Ref.~\cite{PhysRevD.110.092014,PhysRevLett.133.041801,minerva_ma,PhysRevD.109.092008,qh28-4znk,PhysRevD.108.112009} among others for recent progress).
 Of particular interest to the measurement presented in this article is a recent triple-differential cross section measured on carbon at MINER$\nu$A, where the independent variables are the muon kinematics and the total observed proton energy~\cite{MINERvA:2022mnw}.
 On an argon target, single- and double-differential $\nu_{\mu}$ CC inclusive cross sections have been reported~\cite{PhysRevLett.108.161802,Acciarri_2014,MCC8_2D_xs,wc_1d_xs}.
 The measurement presented here expands upon the work measuring energy-dependent cross sections in Ref.~\cite{wc_1d_xs}.
-Specifically, we report the first measurement of the nominal-flux-averaged inclusive $\nu_{\mu}$ CC double-differential cross section on argon as a function of neutrino energy $d^{2}\sigma (E_{\nu})/ d\cos(\theta_{\mu}) dP_{\mu}$.
+Specifically, we report the first measurement of the nominal-flux-averaged inclusive $\nu_{\mu}$ CC triple-differential cross section on argon $d^{3}\sigma /dE_{\mathrm{vis}} d\cos(\theta_{\mu}) dP_{\mu}$.
+The visible neutrino energy, $E_{\mathrm{vis}}$, is defined as the truth level sum of reconstructable energy deposited, which includes all final state particles, besides neutrons, with no thresholds.
+Particle masses are included, except for protons which are assigned a binding energy of 8.6$\,$MeV.
 Neutrino events are selected using the $\nu_{\mu}$ selection described in~\cite{wc_elee_prd}, with $E_{\nu} \in [0.2,4.0]$\,GeV and $P_{\mu} \in [0,2.5]$\,GeV/$c$, giving an overall selection efficiency of 68\% and purity of 92\%.
-The estimation of the neutrino energy uses measurements of the visible hadronic energy ($E^{\mathrm{rec}}_{\mathrm{had}}$) and reconstructed muon momentum ($P^{\mathrm{rec}}_{\mu}$).
-Thanks to high statistics in this sample and comprehensive coverage of the three-dimensional phase space, we extend the validation procedure first presented in~\cite{wc_1d_xs} from single to multiple dimensions.
-The procedure works by comparing reconstructed distributions in data with the corresponding model prediction through the use of $\chi^{2}$ goodness-of-fit test statistics to demonstrate that the model uncertainties cover the difference between data and prediction.
-The comparison over the hadronic energy distribution is enhanced by using the muon kinematics measurement as a constraint on the model prediction, providing a more stringent test that is sensitive to the modeling of missing hadronic energy.
+The same event selection is used to measure the three-dimensional cross section $d^{2}\sigma(E_{\nu}) / d\cos(\theta_{\mu}) dP_{\mu}$, replacing $E_{\mathrm{vis}}$ with $E_{\nu}$, which is used to demonstrate the success of the model validation.
+The estimation of the visible neutrino energy uses the measurements of the reconstructed visible hadronic energy, $E^{\mathrm{rec}}_{\mathrm{had}}$, and reconstructed muon momentum, $P^{\mathrm{rec}}_{\mu}$.
+Therefore, these quantities are investigated before being combined to form $E^{\mathrm{rec}}_{\mathrm{vis}}$ in our model validation tests.
+Leveraging high statistics and extensive three-dimensional phase-space coverage, we extend the validation procedure~\cite{MicroBooNE:2024kwe} initially introduced in~\cite{wc_1d_xs} to probe the modeling of kinematics in multiple dimensions.
+This method employs $\chi^{2}$ goodness-of-fit tests to compare reconstructed data distributions with model predictions, ensuring that model uncertainties adequately encompass the observed discrepancies.
+Additionally, by incorporating muon kinematics as a constraint, the procedure enhances sensitivity to the modeling of missing hadronic energy, providing a more stringent and reliable validation.